-Among other documents that an applicant is required to submit in order to be able to obtain a Schengen visa, two identical photographs are a must.
+Among other documents that a Schengen visa applicant is required to submit in order to be able to obtain a Schengen visa, two identical photographs are a must.
 The European Union has adopted common standards regarding the visa application photos, which are the same as the mandatory specifications for passport photos that the International Civil Aviation Organization (ICAO), an agency operating under the United Nations, has stipulated.

 The photographs must have been taken within the past six months and not older.
 They must fulfill the appointed standards as follows: